James Boswell Access Exams

 - Texas Instruments

-Older models, including those that were previously accepted, are NOT allowed anymore.
-An example is the TI 84 Plus without the addition T or CE-T.
+Older models, including those that were previously accepted, are not allowed anymore.
+An example is the TI 84 Plus without the addition CE-T.

 We emphasise that simple calculators are not allowed during Mathematics exams.

 During the exams vwo Physics, Biology and Chemistry only simple scientific calculators which can perform basic operations may be used.